 - Be mindful of file size (a large file means a slow load time, which Google sees as a sign of your site not being so hot, possibly lowering your ranking)

-So that’s it—four steps to make sure you maximize the potential of all those image posts people keep telling you are necessary for success on social media.
+So that’s it—four steps to make sure you maximize the potential of all those social media images that people keep telling you are necessary for success.
 Have any tips or thoughts?
 Tweet them to us @wholewhale and let us know!